Skip to main content

 Properties with default value

 The runtime validation will work fine if your required properties have default value.
-But when it comes to type validation, we will need additional hint for TypeScript, so it understands our property (for TS defined as required) is in fact optional too (because we have a default value for it).
-We have two options:
+But when it comes to type validation, you will need additional hint for TypeScript, so it understands your property (for TS defined as required) is in fact optional too (because you have a default value for it).
+You have two options:

 Define property as optional even when it has a default value (not perfect as it will allow unsetting such property, which might not be what you want):